PaxIgnis/Game_Programming_CIS4820/readme.txt

 from the data struct to recreate the level.

 The random blocks used for jumping are randomly placed in rooms (only in dungeon level), with a chance of 15% of being generated.
-These blocks slowly change colors.
+These blocks have a wooden crate texture.

 Gravity and collision detection have been implemented, there is no clipping with the collision detection.
 When a player collides with a wall, they will slide along it instead of stopping.